 Of the total cattle sheds in the encroached area, majority are in country side (63.2 percent).
 Similar trend is observed in case of squatters where 66.0 percent are in the country side.
-In case of cattle shed of other categories, 42.0 percent are in the river side and 58.0 percent are in the country side.
+In case of cattle shed in the own land, 42.0 percent are in the river side and 58.0 percent are in the country side.